 By 1983 I had started Key Productions and, as a mixed blessing, I was hired to work on the movie Cannonball Run 2, Directed by Hal Needham and starring Burt Reynolds, the two horses asses I’d worked with on The Villain.
 A scene to be shot at a small used car lot on the corner of Speedway & Alvernon called for a “news crew” to cover an event related to the race.
 I was hired to provide the camera and equipment for the actor playing the news guy and teach him how to use it without looking completely stupid.
 He ended up only looking slightly stupid.
 I managed to stay away from Needham and Reynolds and the day went well.

 There was a lot being shot in Arizona back then.
 Some of it can be seen in the following piece from the Arizona Film Commission.

-That was back in the day.
-Not very much going on these days however as the Arizona Film Office, while suggesting that Arizona is “America’s Backlot”, is doing little to promote productions coming to the state and the State Legislature has stopped the incentives, which are offered by most other states, to bring production dollars into our community so Arizona is typically avoided by the networks and production companies unless they must use a specific Arizona location.
+Most of this was back in the day.
+Not very much going on these days however as, while suggesting that Arizona is “America’s Backlot”, little is being done to promote productions coming to the state and the State Legislature has stopped the incentives, which are offered by most other states, to bring production dollars into our community so Arizona is typically avoided by the networks and national Producers unless they are featuring someone in the state or must use a specific Arizona location.